When “first world problems” are actually symptoms of a deeply dysfunctional culture and society.

 It’s hard not to give in and chase this pre-fabricated “dream” because of ideological conditioning, economic pressures, and because, as I’ve said (but this point deserves more attention), we judge the ever-living fuck out of each other, making it socially calamitous (and guilt-producing; once one deviates, there’s a palpable sense that one has let someone down) to deviate from the norm.
 “You’re not going to believe who Joyce had sex with.”
 “Guess where Melvin is thinking of moving.”
 “Did you hear what Elmo said to Shauna?”
 We gossip ceaselessly.
 And we make infinite unfair assumptions about people based on surface-level characteristics.
-We call people “gothic,” “scrody,” “slutty,” “fat,” “old,” “nerdy,” “bitchy,” “douchey,” “weird,” “freak,” and countless other shitty labels that come with a whole set of negative connotations—that the person doesn’t belong, is to be avoided, is somehow inferior in quality, is of a lower socioeconomic class, a different race (a social construct that results in very real suffering/death/violence), a different gender (another social construct that results in very real suffering/death/violence), a different sexual orientation, etc. Why do we do this?
+We call people “gothic,” “scrody,” “slutty,” “fat,” “old,” “nerdy,” “bitchy,” “douchey,” “weird,” “freak,” and countless other shitty labels that come with a whole set of negative connotations—that the person doesn’t belong, is to be avoided, is somehow inferior in quality, is of a lower socioeconomic class, a different race, a different gender, a different sexual orientation, etc. Why do we do this?
 Because we’ve got to endlessly prove to ourselves that We—Oh!
 High and mighty Us!—are most certainly not that loser.
 We are “winners.”
 We have to be.
 We were always told to be.
 If we’re not better than someone else—if there isn’t some scapegoat to look down upon and blame for the “problems of America”—we lose our sense of identity.
 For the same reason, we throw on that absurd and totally unfounded American brand of jingoism and make implicitly discriminatory claims about how we are the “greatest country in the world.”

 This is what most of our parents did, after all—put America on a pedestal, gossiped about and secretly defamed their family members, “friends,” and neighbors.
 And this is what inescapably surrounded us in American high schools—those steaming cesspools of cliquiness, exclusion, hate-speech, and alienation—and what bombarded us from the TV screen in the form of shows about some kind of drama or conflict between people who supposedly care for each other.
 From every direction: judging people and labeling people and fighting with people is the American way!
 Divisiveness.
 Deeply embedded divisiveness.
 And this ends up hurting some people?
 Uh, yeah.
 And some of us who’ve seen through this troubling ruse deal with a peculiar type of guilt (on top of those other types of guilt I mentioned earlier!)—the guilt we feel when we auto-label someone based on surface-level characteristics or arbitrary standards of conduct that we were taught to care about.
 We still carry around these judgmental inner monologues (they’ve been all but programmed into our brain-CPU) even after we’ve rejected them as decidedly at-odds with reality, so we have to be vigilant in quelling our own impulses to reduce others to dehumanizing labels (as we were taught to).